jonnor/ESC-CNN-microcontroller/report/report.md

 ![Mel-spectrogram of birdsong.
 The birdsong is clearly visible as up and down chirps at 3kHz and higher](./images/bird_clear_melspec.png)

-A mel-spectrogram can still have significant correlation between bands.

 ## Convolutional Neural Network